complexity.zone Helix Harmonic Analyzer

-The Helix is a simple mechanical device for finding the harmonic amplitudes and phases of periodic functions.
-It is a cylindrical rod with a number of thin bars through the rod, constructed in such a way that the thin bars spiral a full rotation across the rod's length (shaped like a DNA structure).
-The photo above shows the proof-of-concept model on the left side and a more accurate model on the right (thank you Tatjana J. van Vark for helping me construct this).
+The Helix Harmonic Analyzer (Helix for short) is possibly the most simple mechanical device for estimating the harmonic amplitudes and phases of periodic signals.
+The Helix is a cylindrical axis with a number of perpendicular rods sticking through, constructed in such a way that the rods spiral a full rotation across the axis' length.
+Shown above is a proof-of-concept model on the left, and on the right the same model machined with much greater precision by Tatjana J. van Vark.

-Just like Lord Kelvin's Harmonic Analyzer, Michelson's Harmonic Analyzer and Henrici's Harmonic Analyzer, the Helix determines the Fourier coefficients of the Fourier series.
+Just like Lord Kelvin's Harmonic Analyzer, Michelson's Harmonic Analyzer, and Henrici's Harmonic Analyzer, the Helix determines the Fourier coefficients of the Fourier series of a periodic signal.

-1. Print the graph of the function of interest onto a sheet of paper where the period of the function is the same width as the length of Helix's axis.
-It is assumed that the positive area of the function is equal to the negative area of the function, because the Helix is not suitable for finding the constant term of the Fourier series.
+1. Print the signal of interest onto a sheet of paper where the period of the signal is the same width as the length of the Helix's axis.
+On the same paper, print or draw a horizontal x-axis such that the positive area of the signal is equal to the negative area of the signal.

-3. Position the Helix above the graph so that its axis runs along the graph's x-axis.
+3. Position the Helix above the paper so that its axis is above the horizontal x-axis.

-For each of the Helix's slide, from left to right along the x-axis:
+For each rod on the Helix, from left to right along its axis:

-- Twist the Helix's axis so that the slide is parallel to the graph's plane.
+- Twist the Helix's axis to the angle where the rod is parallel to the graph's plane.

-- Add a red slider to the slide and slide it to this position.
+- Add a red slider to the rod and slide it to this position.

-The result will be a red slide on each slider, added to the Helix after turning a full period.
+The result will be a helix with a red slider on each rod.

-5. Next, hold the Helix at each end and let it rotate freely, allowing gravity to do its work until the heavier side points down.
+5. Next, hold the Helix at each end of its axis and let it rotate freely, allowing gravity to do its work and let the heavier side point down.

 6. Now the tricky part: